Range Creek Utah Archaeology Trip

 - Where: Western Book Cliffs between Green River and Price, Utah

-- Number of Days/Nights: 2 Days,1 Night - All trips meet Saturday/Sunday
+- Number of Days/Nights: 2 Days, 2 Nights - All trips meet Friday afternoon through Sunday afternoon.

-- Time: Morning day 1 through afternoon last day
+- Time: Afternoon day 1 through afternoon last day

 - Group Size: Minimum 4, maximum 8